 It’s ok if you’re not a Dancing with the Stars grad – neither are the people around you!
 “We are not shooting a music video and perfection is not something we’re striving towards,” notes Kelly.
 “My classes are multi-level which means I offer modifications to people who’d like to keep it lower impact or don’t like to turn, and I also offer progressions to those looking to take it up a notch.
 Picture the dance floor at a wedding reception; all ages and abilities moving to the music, but we’re not doing the exact same thing and that’s part of what makes it so fun.”

-In addition to the classes mentioned above, PWC offers Retro Aerobics, Beginner Step Aerobics, and Zumba Gold, which is a low-impact class geared towards active adults of all ages.
-CSF offers Step & Core, combining traditional step aerobics with abdominal work.
-Such variety – why not give a dance-inspired class a try?
-As Christine points out, “There is no wrong way to have a good time!”
+In addition to the classes mentioned above, PWC offers Retro Aerobics and Everybody Step.
+PRFC offers Step, Core & More, combining traditional step aerobics with abdominal work.
+With this variety – why not give a dance-inspired class a try?